Design Others Q&A

 A3

 Yes, the applicant can use the secret design system.
 After paying the registration fee, the applicant can make a request to the JPO by specifying a period of deferment not exceeding 3 years from the date of registration.
-The period of secrecy can be shortened or extended.
+The requested period of secrecy can be shortened or extended.
 If there is a need for deferment of publication at the time of filing, a request for deferment must be attached to the application with a prescribed fee.

 Q4When a registered design right is in conflict with another’s copyright, is there any measure that can be taken to avoid copyright infringement?